LearAdini/asp.net-angular_cs_go_skins/README.md

 Inside the API folder Update DefaultConnection in `appsettings.json.Development` and change the postgreSQL username and password accordingly to your postgreSQL credentials.

-First if you should open two terminals, cd into API on the first and into client on the second.
+First you should open two terminals, cd into API on the first and into client on the second.

 When in the client folder please run `npm install` to install all projects dependent packages.

-After all packages installed run `ng serve` inside the client folder, and now open up the second terminal where API is open and run `dotnet watch run`.
+After all packages installed run `ng serve` inside the client folder,

+and now open up the second terminal where API is open and run `dotnet watch run`.

 Now you can navigate to `http://localhost:4200`.